KangarooBox/kangaroobox.github.io/_posts/2019-03-23-aws-sso-and-jenkins.md

 Again, this guide assumes that you have Jenkins installed and running.

+{:.warning}
-**NOTE: make sure you have the "Authorization" set to "Anyone can do anything" - locking yourself out of Jenkins is no fun!**
+Make sure you have the "Authorization" set to "Anyone can do anything" - locking yourself out of Jenkins is no fun!

 Complete these steps: